 There are many benefits of learning a new language.
-It can help to keep the brain young, boost confidence, advance your career, and connect you with different cultures.
-However, while most of us like the idea of being able to speak fluently in a different language, the learning process comes more naturally to some people than others.
+For example, it can help to keep your brain young, boost confidence, advance your career, and connect you with different cultures.
+However, while most of us like the idea of being able to speak another language fluently, the learning process comes more naturally to some people than others.

-The case for learning Norwegian doesn’t exactly lie in how widely spoken it is.
-Norway is the only country where Norwegian is the official language, and its population only reaches around five million.
-However, there are many reasons why Norwegian is a great language to learn.
+The case for learning Norwegian certainly doesn’t lie in how widely spoken it is.
+Norway is the only country where Norwegian is the official language and its population only reaches around five million.
+However, there are many reasons why Norwegian is still a great language to learn.

-The Norwegian language comes from the same Germanic family of languages as English.
-As a result, they share a fair bit of vocabulary – for example the seasons of vinter and sommer (we’ll let you figure out these translations yourself!).
+Norwegian comes from the same Germanic family of languages as English and, as a result, they share quite a bit of vocabulary.
+For example, the seasons of vinter and sommer don’t look too dissimilar to our own English words.

-Plus, if accents have never been your strong suit, then you’ll find you have much more room for error while speaking Norwegian.
+Plus, if accents have never been your strong suit, you’ll be pleased to hear there’s much more room for error while speaking Norwegian.
 Because there are so many different accents in Norway, there’s actually no absolute ‘correct’ way to pronounce the words.

 Other benefits of learning Norwegian include Norway’s show-stopping tourist sites – just picture the natural wonders of glaciers, mountains, the fjords, and the Northern Lights.

-Plus, if you’re a particular fan of literature then learning Norwegian can help bring some of the most-loved Norwegian works to life.
-Even though it’s a fairly small language, Norway has left a significant literary footprint.
-So much so in fact that James Joyce learnt Norwegian just so that he could read the original versions of Henrik Iben’s works.
+And, if you’re a particular fan of literature, learning Norwegian can help to bring some of the most-loved Norwegian works to life.
+Even though it’s not a particularly widespread language, Norway has left a significant literary footprint.
+In fact, James Joyce learnt Norwegian just so that he could read the original versions of Henrik Iben’s works.

-Perhaps one of the biggest advantages of learning Dutch is that many of the words are spelled exactly the same as they are in English – more so than in almost any other language.
-However, it’s worth bearing in mind that while spellings often match up, the words are often pronounced differently.
+Perhaps one of the biggest advantages of learning Dutch is that many of the words are spelt exactly the same as they are in English – more so than in almost any other language.
+Yet, it’s worth bearing in mind that while spellings often match up, the words are often pronounced differently.

-Another benefit of learning Dutch is that by learning it you can essentially get two languages for the price of one.
+Another benefit of learning Dutch is that you essentially get two languages for the price of one.
 This is because the Afrikaans language was originally brought to South Africa and Namibia by the Boers (Dutch farmers).
 So while there are natural differences in vocabulary, switching from Dutch to Afrikaans is not too much of a jump.

 3. Bahasa Indonesia

 Indonesia is the fourth most populated country in the world.
-It’s known for its gorgeous islands (of which there are 17,508) and is thought to have at least 700 living languages spoken across the country.
-The official language recognised by the country however, is Bahasa Indonesia.
+It’s known for its gorgeous islands (of which there are 17,508) and is thought to have at least 700 living languages.
+The official language recognised by the country, however, is Bahasa Indonesia.

 For example, there are no verb conjunctions, no grammatical genders, and no plurals (you simply repeat the word twice).
-So if grammar rules have always been your stumbling block when it comes to learning a language, then Indonesian could be the answer for you.
+So, if grammar rules have always been your stumbling block when it comes to learning a language, Indonesian might be the answer for you.

-If the thought of Indonesia as a travel destination isn’t enough to tempt you, other benefits of learning Bahasa Indonesia include grasping a better understanding of the unique Indonesian culture, and the fact that it’s a significant gateway to other Southeast Asian languages.
+If the thought of Indonesia as a travel destination isn’t enough to tempt you, other benefits of learning Bahasa Indonesia include grasping a better understanding of the unique Indonesian culture – as well as the fact that it’s a significant gateway to other Southeast Asian languages.

 Afrikaans is a West Germanic language that was previously considered a dialect of Dutch before it developed into its own language.

-There are currently around ten million native Afrikaans speakers, with the majority found in South Africa and Namibia.
-However, it’s also spoken in small pockets of the UK, New Zealand, America, Kuwait, and Belgium.
+There are currently around 10 million native Afrikaans speakers, with the majority found in South Africa and Namibia.
+Though, it’s also spoken in small pockets of the UK, New Zealand, America, Kuwait, and Belgium.